NRT value-added MODIS Aerosol Optical Depth Product Available

 The Naval Research Laboratory and the University of North Dakota developed a level 3 gridded product specifically designed for quantitative applications including data assimilation and model validation.
 It is available through LANCE-MODIS.

-The Naval Research Laboratory and the University of North Dakota developed a value-added aerosol optical depth dataset based on MODIS Level 2 aerosol products.
+The U.S. Naval Research Laboratory (NRL) and the University of North Dakota developed a value-added aerosol optical depth dataset based on Moderate Resolution Imagiing Spectroradiometer (MODIS) Level 2 aerosol products.
 The NRL-UND product is a level 3 gridded product specifically designed for quantitative applications including data assimilation and model validation.
 This dataset has been given the ESDT identifier MxDAODHD.
 It is available through Land, Atmosphere Near real-time Capabilities for EOS-Moderate Resolution Imaging Spectroradiometer (LANCE-MODIS).
 It offers several enhancements over the MODIS Level 2 data on which it is based:

 - Stringent filtering to reduce outliers, eliminate cloud contamination, and exclude conditions where aerosol detection is likely to be inaccurate